jondkelley/eco_aprs_weather/README.md

 ### Ecowitt App Configuration

-Once you have the service started for `Eco_APRS_Weather` you need to determine the IP address of your PC.
+Once you have the service started for `Eco_APRS_Weather` you need to determine the IP address of your device running `eco_aprs_weather`.
-The IP address will be used to point your weather station reports to it.
+The IP of this device is used to point your weather station reports to it.

 Within your Ecowitt phone app: